 S/N Statements about factors that influence youth participation in Yes No ACS 1 Access to market influence youth participation in ACS?
-2 Access to credit influence youth participation in ACS?
-3 Profitability influence youth participation in ACS?
-4 Access to land influence youth participation in ACS?
-5 Access to fertilizer influence youth participation in ACS?
+2 Access to credit influences youth participation in ACS?
+3 Profitability influences youth participation in ACS?
+4 Access to land influences youth participation in ACS?
+5 Access to fertiliser influences youth participation in ACS?
 6 Social capital influence youth participation in ACS?

 b.
-Indicate your level of agreement with the statement that related the influence of socioeconomic factors on youth participation in Agricultural co-operative societies.
+Indicate your level of agreement with the statement that related the influence of socio-economic factors on youth participation in Agricultural co-operative societies.